Turupawn/aave-v3-arbitrum-subgraph/README.md

 Query URL: https://api.studio.thegraph.com/query/22601/aave-v3-arbitrum/version/latest

+> NOTE: The subgraph with bug fixes is not syncing so we don't have updated (accurate) data

 ### Notes

 - Skipping stable debt token tracking since none of the markets we want have stable debt tokens